 In order to know how to take care of a bunny, you should know that rabbits are big hoppers.
 Don’t limit their space.
 If you are purchasing a bunny house, it must be large enough so that the animal can make at least three hops inside.
 The happiest rabbits get to run around their house freely.
 But would this make you the happiest owner?

-If you decide to confine your rabbit in a cage (even if it’s large and comfy), you still need to let it out at least once a day for a hopping session.
+If you decide to confine your rabbit in a cage (even if it is large and comfy), you still need to let it out at least once a day for a hopping session.

 Arrange a Loving Companion

 Your rabbit is not a solitary pet.
 It needs company.
 So if you want a happy rabbit, get two.
-Of course, accommodating two rabbits is more complicated, but it’s more fun as well.
+Of course, accommodating two rabbits is more complicated, but it is more fun as well.
 Two pets bring twice as much joy as one.

-If you aren’t ready to adopt two rabbits, you must keep your pet company.
+If you are not ready to adopt two rabbits, you must keep your pet company.
 Don’t stash its house in the farthest room of your home.
 It loves watching and hearing what you are doing, so keep your rabbit close by.

 Neuter Your Rabbit